Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Introduction

-\paragraph{Related work.} According to \citep{Po2016}, there are three main types of approaches to detect crime series, which are \textit{pairwise case linkage}, \textit{reactive linkage}, and \textit{crime series clustering}, respectively: (1) \textit{Pairwise case linkage} \citep{CoKo2006, LiBr2006, Na2006} involves identifying whether a pair of crimes were committed by the same offender or criminal group, where each pair is usually considered separately.
-Works \citep{CoKo2006, LiBr2006} evaluate the similarity between cases according to the weights determined by experts, and other works \citep{Na2006} learn the similarity from data by considering all incidents jointly.
-However, they do not consider the \emph{M.O.} of crime series.
-(2) \textit{Reactive linkage} \citep{WoBuHo2007, Po2016} are similar approaches to \textit{pairwise case linkage}: it starts with a seed of one or more crimes, and discovers one crime at a time for a crime series; this also does not consider events jointly.
-(3) \textit{Crime series clustering} \citep{Po2016, Ad2004, AdMu2003, DaMu2003, MaChHu2010, WaRuWaSe2015} discover all clusters simultaneously; however, they require label and are supervised learning, which is sometimes not feasible in practice.
+According to \cite{Po2016}, there are three main types of approaches to detect crime series, which are \textit{pairwise case linkage}, \textit{reactive linkage}, and \textit{crime series clustering}, respectively.
+(1) \textit{pairwise linkage detection} [\cite{CoKo2006, LiBr2006, Na2006}] aims to identify whether a pair of crimes were committed by the same offender or criminal group, where each pair is usually considered separately.
+Such works include \cite{CoKo2006, LiBr2006}, which evaluate the similarity between cases according to the weights determined by experts, and \cite{Na2006}, which learns the similarity from data by considering all incidents jointly.
+However, they do not consider the common \emph{M.O.} of a crime series.
+(2) \textit{Reactive linkage} [\cite{WoBuHo2007, Po2016}] is similar to \textit{pairwise case linkage}, which starts with a seed of one or more crimes, and discovers one crime at a time for a crime series.
+(3) \textit{Crime series clustering} [\cite{Po2016, Ad2004, AdMu2003, DaMu2003, MaChHu2010, WaRuWaSe2015}] discovers all clusters of crime incidents simultaneously; however, this approach requires labels, which is infeasible in practice.

+Recently, there has been much work on modeling discrete incident data using point processes.
+In particular, Hawkes processes (also known as self-exciting point processes) have been widely used for studying human dynamics [\cite{mohler2011self, lai2016topic, fox2016spatially}], which are characterized by the mutual ``triggering'' effect among incidents.
+Such models can capture inhomogeneous inter-incident times and causal (spatial and temporal) effect.
+Our method extends the vanilla version of multivariate Hawkes processes by considering the unstructured text information as marks of the incidents.
+Unlike the stochastic declustering methods developed by \cite{zhuang2002stochastic, zhuang2004analyzing, veen2008estimation}, which require an exact parametric form of triggering function, we derive Expectation Maximization (EM) algorithm [\cite{dempster1977maximum, mclachlan2007algorithm}] to estimate our model.